 According to a study by the University of Iowa, we remember things we see much longer than things we hear.

 In this ad, NARS Cosmetics boldly showcase their lipsticks.

-You might be able to use the product images from AliExpress or Oberlo Supply.
-Although, they might need a little editing in a program like Photoshop.
+You might be able to use the product images from AliExpress, but there’s a good chance that you’ll need to doll them up in a program like Photoshop.